 Huntsville was Alabama’s first incorporated city and the state’s original capital.
-With a population of 183,789, Huntsville has evolved over the past 70 years from a small Southern town into a large metropolitan area known for its Redstone Arsenal, the birthplace of the country’s space rocket program.
+With a population of around 194,000, Huntsville has greatly evolved over the past 70 years.
+It started as a small Southern town, yet into a large metropolitan area known for its Redstone Arsenal, the birthplace of the country’s space rocket program.
 Huntsville’s quick growth includes a history of asbestos use, which left people battling toxic illnesses, as well as fighting for justice with the help of Huntsville mesothelioma lawyers.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible to receive a substantial amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading Huntsville mesothelioma attorneys, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.